-The Ewen-Trout Creek Consolidated School District administration and Board of Education continues to steer a conservative fiscal course with a goal to ensure the district will not enter in to a deficit situation.
-Ewen-Trout Creek Consolidated School District begins the 2019-20 school year with a \$471,677 general fund balance, which will amount to about 19% of annual general fund expenses.
+The Ewen-Trout Creek Consolidated School District administration and Board of Education continues to steer a conservative fiscal course with a goal to ensure the district will not enter into a deficit situation.
+Ewen-Trout Creek Consolidated School District begins the 2020-21 school year with a \$464,262 general fund balance, which will amount to about 19% of annual general fund expenses.
+A portion of the general fund balance in the amount of \$54,911 is assigned to a project that was embarked on in 2019 with a generous donation from a community member.
+The District began equipping a "Fab Lab" - a digital fabrication laboratory.
+The Fab Lab will become operational during the 2020-21 school year.

 School administration will continue to recommend budgets that aim to maintain a fund balance that is equal to, or exceeds, 15% of annual expenses.
-The school administration and Board Negotiations Committee will be bargaining the salary and benefits portion of the contracts for both the Education Association and Support Staff during the 2019-20 school year.
+The District has current contracts with both of the EA and ESP bargaining units that are active through June 2022.
+The school administration and Board Negotiations Committee may bargain the salary and benefits portion of the contracts for both the Education Association and Support Staff during the 2020-21 and 2021-22 school year upon request from either the Association or the District.
 Employee compensation at the Ewen-Trout Creek Consolidated School District, while historically has lagged behind districts throughout the region, is now relatively competitive with the school districts that comprise the Gogebic-Ontonagon Intermediate School District and with districts of similar demographics throughout the Upper Peninsula.

-Ewen-Trout Creek Consolidated School District continues to benefit from the Michigan Schools of Choice program and has maintained a K-12 enrollment of approximately 200 students over the past four years.
-However, the student count for 2018-19 was below 200 at 195.
+Ewen-Trout Creek Consolidated School District continues to benefit from the Michigan Schools of Choice program.
+However, the actual student count for 2019-20 was down to 185.
+Declining enrollment and the physical size of the District allows us to take advantage of a three year average blend for our student foundation count.
 With our community's struggling economy, declining enrollment continues to be a concern for our District.
 The district faces the same economic challenges as the other school systems in the Gogebic-Ontonagon Intermediate School District and will need to remain vigilant to safeguard the district's finances.
 The administration plans to use financial and personnel resources in a strategic manner to maximize educational opportunities for students.